 Take two additional 3000/4000 level Chemistry courses.

-Take two additional 3000/4000 level Biology or Chemistry courses.
+Take one additional 3000/4000 level Biology or Chemistry courses.

-Program Student Learning Outcomes: Students who complete the BS in Chemistry will have:
+Program Student Learning Outcomes: These outcomes correspond to those for an approved American Chemical Society (ACS) program.
+Students who complete the BS in Chemistry will: